-The funds are placed in unit trusts that are managed by the fund managers appointed under the Accountant-General's Department's Demand Aggregate Schemes for Fund Management Services.
+The funds are placed in unit trusts that are managed by the fund managers appointed under the AGD's Demand Aggregate Schemes for Fund Management Services.
 The appointed fund managers are given discretion in managing the funds, subject to the investment guidelines set out in the tender specifications of the scheme.
 The Authority's investment policies are approved by the Board.